 Atlanta United Midfielder Saba Lobjanidze Voted MLS Player of the Matchday for Matchday 17

-ATLANTA - Atlanta United midfielder Saba Lobjanidze was voted the Major League Soccer Player of the Matchday for Matchday 17 of the 2024 MLS season.
-The award marks the first time in Lobjanidze's career he has earned Player of the Matchday honors and is the eighth player in Atlanta United history to pick up the award.
+NEW YORK - Atlanta United midfielder Saba Lobjanidze was voted the Major League Soccer Player of the Matchday for Matchday 17 of the 2024 MLS season.

 Lobjanidze produced his first career MLS brace as part of Atlanta's 3-1 victory at Chase Stadium over Inter Miami CF, snapping the Herons' 10-game unbeaten run.
 In his first full season with Atlanta United, Lobjanidze now has seven goal contributions (four goals and three assists) in 2024, which is tied with Giorgos Giakoumakis for the most by an Atlanta player.
 Thanks to his brace, Atlanta notched their first road win against Inter Miami in club history, which came in their seventh all-time road meeting across all competitions.
 On May 22, Lobjanidze was called up to the Georgian National Team for UEFA Euro 2024, in which he will compete in Group F against the Czech Republic, Portugal, and Turkey, starting on June 18.